 WiFi standards have speeds that represent the maximum theoretical speed you can get for the different ratings.
 These speeds are not typically achievable in real-world conditions as Wi-Fi signals are affected by obstacles in your home and interference from other devices in your home.

 Bottom line: if you’re using an old router or modem, it may not be capable of providing the maximum speed supported by your Internet package.
 If this is the case, contact Wave Rural Connect Technical Support so we can get you the right Wave router or point you to the best alternative.
 If you don’t have Wave, call us at 1.833.4WAVERC or go to our Home Page to find out more.

-If you have questions about your speed, contact our fast, friendly, and helpful Member Support or Technical Support teams.
+Contact our fast, friendly, and helpful Member Support or Technical Support teams if you have questions about your speed.